 It’s normal for some breeds to be more active than the others, depending on the DNA they carry.
 Certain breeds that were designed for hunting or providing protection can be aggressive.
 Their displays of hyperactivity are genetic, and these dogs need positive reinforcement training to help channel that energy into appropriate behavior.

 Routine walks aren’t enough for these dogs.
-They need more physical activity so owners should consider activities like agility, fly ball or running to help burn off pent up energy.
-These dogs also benefit from mental stimulation from interactive toys such as:
+They need more physical activity so owners should consider activities like agility, fly ball, or running to help burn off pent-up energy.
+These dogs also benefit from mental stimulation from interactive toys.

 Highly reactive or aggressive dogs

 Some dogs are more reactive than others, and that’s normal, too.
 It’s similar to how some people are more friendly than others.
 Reactive dogs are not necessarily hyperactive.
 They react to even the tiniest change in their environment — sound, smell, etc. — with a lot of energy.
 For example, dogs that bark at falling leaves or try to attack a vacuum cleaner.

 Some dogs will do anything to get their owners’ attention.
 And, unfortunately, if you only respond when they misbehave, that will encourage them to continue that inappropriate behavior whether it is excessive barking, chewing, digging, or jumping.